-The White House has named Laurie Locascio, a 28-year veteran of the National Institute of Standards and Technology (NIST) and current vice president of research at the University of Maryland, as President Biden's pick for commerce undersecretary for standards and technology.
+The White House has named Laurie Locascio, a three-decade veteran of the National Institute of Standards and Technology (NIST) and current vice president of research at the University of Maryland, as President Biden’s pick for commerce undersecretary for standards and technology.

 In her current role, Locascio oversees innovation programs at UMD campuses in College Park and Baltimore, which collectively receive $1.1 billion in external research funds each year, the White House said Friday.
 She also teaches at the university’s bioengineering and pharmacology departments.